Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/040_ci-cd.en.md

 A complete example can be found in the [GitHub marketplace](https://github.com/marketplace/actions/bomnipotent-server-vulnerability-check).

-The script downloads all BOMs accessible to it, checks it against several databases of known vulnerabilities, and updates them on the server.
+The script downloads all BOMs accessible to the robot user, checks it against several databases of known vulnerabilities, and updates them on the server.

-It then lists checks if there are any unassesed vulnerabilities.
+It then checks if there are any unassesed vulnerabilities.
 A vulnerability is unassessed if BOMnipotent Server does not contain a [CSAF document](https://www.csaf.io/) associated with it.

 ### Other Pipeline